What? OK, well not exactly.

 Well, that wasn't exactly my point, but there’s no better way to get your employees thinking outside the box than to assign them new and exciting projects outside the scope of their daily activities.
 While some employees may initially react with a fear of failure, ultimately they will be engaged by chance to try something new in your supportive “no idea is a bad idea” work environment.

-The most successfully innovative companies know that they are more than just their products and services.
+The most successful innovative companies know that they are more than just their products and services.
 Instead of only defining your business by what it sells, identify your assets and strategic ways.
 As an added bonus, your employees will be inspired to feel that they are more than just their job roles, as well.

 Sunglasses?
 Check.
 Wine?
 Check.
 Laptop left at home?
 Check.